Netflix/falcor/documentation/router.md

 "titlesById[234].userRating"
 ~~~

+Once again it is not necessary to build a route that matches the paths "titlesById", "genrelist", "genrelist[0].titles", because each of these paths evaluate to either Objects or Arrays.
+As it is illegal to request either of these types of values from a DataSource, we do not need to worry about matching these paths with routes.

 Of course there may be any number of genrelists or any number of titles within a genrelist.
 Furthermore, the titlesById map may contain any number of titles.
 In order to match a request for any genrelist index, any index within a genrelist's titles array, or any id in the titlesById map, we will generalize our routes using the {integers} pattern.

 ~~~
 "genrelist.length"
+"genrelist[{integers}].name"
 "genrelist[{integers}].titles.length"
 "genrelist[{integers}].titles[{integers}]"
 "titlesById[{integers}].name"